 Our Relationship with the Living World: Plants, Weather & Gratitude~part 2 Weather August 20, 2015

-Where would our lives be without the blessings of the precious life-giving rain brought by the clouds?
+Where would our lives be without the blessing of the precious life-giving rain brought by the clouds?

 Do you ever look up at the sky and wonder- where is the rain?

-In Chinese, the words feng shui mean, “ wind water”.
-The term feng shui refers to the balance and flow of these two essential elements, which are necessary to maintain health and balance.
+In Chinese, the words 'feng shui' mean, 'wind water'.
+The term Feng Shui refers to the balance and flow of these two essential elements which are necessary to maintain health and balance in our lives.
 The absence of rain in California, inspires me to share an ancient perspective and my personal experience about our relationship with weather.

 Recently I was in the Highlands of central Mexico, in a village called Tepoztlan.
 Tepoztlan is nestled in a sacred valley with beautiful rock beings watching over the village.
 Farmers on donkeys ride through cobblestone streets on the way to their fields.
 Bakers walk to the market with huge basket of bread on their heads.
 A chorus of roosters, not just a few but hundreds, echoing through the valley, as early as 4 AM!
 The locals love fireworks, for all occasions, exploding them at all times of the day or night.
 Tepoztlan is a second home for me.
-I have been going twice a year for eight years, since I was initiated as a quiatlzques (weather worker) in the Nahuatl indigenous tradition of Mexico.
+I have been going twice a year since 2007 when I was initiated as a Granicero or quiatlzques (weather worker) in the Nahua weather tradition of Mexico.

 On my most recent visit, I arrived with 50 other Weather Workers.
 The following morning, we were awoken to rain, a beautiful welcoming from the Weather Beings.
 We had come together for the annual spring ceremonies, to welcome the rains return.
 Rain had not been in the forecast, but the Weather Beings still came out to welcome us.